PhanKydeptrai/TubeTuner/README.md

 ## Troubleshooting

-**Extension không hoạt động:**
+**Extension not working:**
-- Kiểm tra xem đã bật Developer mode chưa
+- Check if Developer mode is enabled
-- Reload extension trong trang chrome://extensions/
+- Reload the extension in chrome://extensions/
-- Làm mới trang YouTube
+- Refresh the YouTube page

-**Các tính năng ẩn vẫn hiển thị:**
+**Hidden features still showing:**
-- Click icon extension và kiểm tra trạng thái các toggle trong từng section
+- Click the extension icon and check toggle status in each section
-- Đảm bảo đã bật tính năng tương ứng
+- Make sure the corresponding feature is enabled
-- Làm mới trang và thử lại
+- Refresh the page and try again
-- Kiểm tra Console để xem có lỗi không
+- Check the Console for any errors

-**Section không thu gọn/mở rộng:**
+**Sections not collapsing/expanding:**
-- Kiểm tra xem localStorage có bị xóa không
+- Check if localStorage is being cleared
-- Thử xóa cache của trình duyệt
+- Try clearing browser cache
-- Reload extension và thử lại
+- Reload the extension and try again

-**Xuất/Nhập cài đặt không hoạt động:**
+**Export/Import settings not working:**
-- Đảm bảo file có định dạng JSON hợp lệ
+- Ensure file has valid JSON format
-- Kiểm tra kích thước file (tối đa 5MB)
+- Check file size (maximum 5MB)
-- Kiểm tra Console để xem có lỗi JavaScript không
+- Check Console for JavaScript errors